omacneil/chef12-vagrant/README.md

 there are bugs, your changes will be overwritten.

-*NOTE:* Be careful messing with .gitignore as that keeps the git repo in chef-repo seperate from the one in the parent directory
+*NOTE:* Be careful messing with .gitignore as that keeps the git repo in chef-repo separate from the one in the parent directory

 ## possible ssh issues
 We copy $HOME/.vagrant.d/insecure_private_key on the Host OS to